The CMMC 48 CFR Final Rule: What Small Defense Contractors Need to Know to Stay Competitive

 Key Takeaways

-• Small defense contractors must understand certification levels, deadlines, and flow-down requirements to avoid losing contracting opportunities.
+Small defense contractors must understand certification levels, the Phase 2 enforcement deadline of November 10, 2026, and flow-down requirements to avoid losing contracting opportunities.

 Introduction